 As a huge tourist destination, Canada is a great place for tourism interns.
 Interns could choose from opportunities in hotels, ski resorts, restaurants, and many more industries.
 Expect to work with tourists from all over the world, get your feet wet with some training, and also have time for social events.
 Tourism internships at resorts and hotels in Canada will generally last for about six months or longer.
 It will be well worth it when you experience all the fun and excitement of interning in the hospitality and service sector.

-With a population of over 33.4 million people from all over the world, Canada is a great place to get a feel for a diverse marketing platform.
-Interns can expect to work in marketing research, sales, or advertising.
+With a population of over 37 million people from all over the world, Canada is a great place to get a feel for a diverse marketing platform.
+Interns, through companies like IENA, can expect to work in marketing research, sales, or advertising.
 Expect to learn a lot about different ways to market products and services, taking into account social media and the fact that Canada has so many languages!

-Canada is an enormous nation and as an intern there you'll get a very different experience depending on which city you choose for your internship.
+Canada is an enormous nation and as an intern there you'll get a very different experience depending on which city and province you choose for your internship.
+Many Canadian internships are located in Toronto in Ontario, Vancouver in British Columbia or Montreal in Quebec.

-Montreal is ideal for French-speakers who want to challenge themselves by conducting an internship in a foreign language without going too far from home.
+Montreal is ideal for French-speakers who want to challenge themselves by conducting an internship in a foreign language without going to Europe or Africa.
+The French will be slightly different than other French-speaking areas in the world.
+Interns can find positions in film, engineering, and technology industries.

-Rainy, mountainous, and beautiful Vancouver is very similar to the Pacific Northwest of the U.S (Seattle and Portland) both in lifestyle and industry.
+Rainy, mountainous, and beautiful Vancouver is very similar to the cities in the Pacific Northwest of the U.S (Seattle and Portland) both in lifestyle and industry.
+You can gain work experience as an intern in tourism and hospitality, entertainment, and software & technology fields.

 Ottawa, the capital, will also have a wide variety of internships for students.

 Interns in Canada will be able to find positions throughout the year.
 There are plenty of placement programs that will help find a suitable internship for their participants.
-Many major business internships are located in Toronto, Vancouver, or Ontario.
+However, summer is a very popular time to travel abroad do an internship between semesters.

 Cost of Living in Canada

 Living costs in Canada will vary depending on where you decide to live.
-On average, a one bedroom apartment in the city center will cost about CAD$1000 per month and a one bedroom apartment in the suburbs will be about CAD$750.
+On average, a one-bedroom apartment in the city center will cost about CAD $1,300 per month and a one bedroom apartment in the suburbs will be about CAD $1,070.
 Because Canada is such a large country, costs can vary across the nation in provinces and cities.

-In business, Canadians can often start out as reserved, but will generally become more open and friendlier as relationships grow.
+In business, Canadians can often start out as reserved, but will generally become more open and friendly as relationships grow.
 As a general rule, manners are respected and polite behavior should be used as often as possible.
 Handshakes are very commonly used; be sure to make eye contact while shaking someone else’s hand.
 Communication is moderately indirect, but this can also vary by province.
-Experience and hard work are appreciated in Canadian business.
+Experience and hard work are appreciated in Canadian business, so keep this in mind during your internship.

 Networking in Canada is useful for further employment or just building relationships in general.
+If you're considering an international career or living in Canada after college, this is one of the main reasons why you would want to get an internship in Canada.
 Networking among coworkers is popular, and there is also BNI Canada for even more opportunities to network.
+Plus, you never know who may provide a great recommendation letter, connect you with potential employers, or open one door or another after you complete your internship.

 Work and Labor Laws in Canada